Please contact us if you cannot find an answer to your question.

 Privacy: Blockchain and Society will never sell or trade names or emails.
 I have the site set so people can easily opt out of cookies.
 Cookies do allow for aggregated data that is helpful, but the choice is yours.

-Officially, Blockchain and Society is a Division of Enterprise History, LLC.
-I am the sole proprietor and set this up years ago when I thought I might have time to consult.
-The only income to date outside of my day job as a Research Prof. and Institute Director (CBI) at UMN, are the typical ones of humanities and social science academics--royalties on sales of my books and small honoraria for refereeing books for university presses, occasional talks, or writings.
+Officially, Blockchain and Society is a Division of my Enterprise History, LLC.
+I am the sole proprietor and set this up years ago when I thought I might have more time to consult (I do consult some) but generate zero revenue from Blockchain and Society.
+The only income to Enterprise History other than a little consulting (history writing and oral history; not on blockchain) are typical ones of humanities and social science professors (my day job)--royalties on sales of my books and small honoraria for refereeing books for university presses, occasional talks, or writings.

 Copyright © 2022 Blockchain and Society - All Rights Reserved.
 Founded in December 2021.